What is it?

 When is this event and how do I find it?

-Crafty Bastards was held Saturday, September 27 and Sunday, September 28, 2014 from 10 a.m. - 5 p.m.
-The eleventh annual event was our third show at Union Market, located at 1309 5th Street NE in Washington, D.C., and accessible via the NoMa-Gallaudet University/New York Ave. station on Metro's Red line.
+Crafty Bastards will be held Saturday, Sept.
+26 and Sunday, Sept.
+27, 2015 from 10 a.m. - 5 p.m.
+The 12th annual event will be our fourth show at Union Market, located at 1309 5th Street NE in Washington, D.C., and accessible via the NoMa-Gallaudet University/New York Ave. station on Metro's Red line.

 What kinds of crafts will I find?

-You won't find mass produced or imported goods here.
+You won't find mass-produced or imported goods here.
 You will find talented vendors handpicked by a select jury for their DIY chops and singular vision selling things you never knew existed and that you may never see again!
-There'll be surprises at every booth including reconstructed clothing, punk-rock baby clothes, handcrafted jewelry, whimsical and demented plush toys, handspun yarn, screen-printing, avant-garde art and much more!
+There'll be surprises at every booth including unique homegoods, clothing, punk-rock baby clothes, handcrafted jewelry, plush toys, DIY kits, screen-printing, original art, locally produced food, and much more!

 In 2008 we hosted a spring show that focused on learning, workshops, up-and-coming artists, and those newer to the indie craft scene.